 Six-year-old Mozart performed a concert in the palace’s Hall of Mirrors, and Napoleon once stationed his headquarters in its elaborate rococo-style apartments.

 Today, the extensive gardens, which were once only enjoyed by the nobility, are open to the public.

-There are elaborate fountains, imitation Roman ruins, tropical greenhouse and formal flowerbeds.
+There are elaborate fountains, imitation Roman ruins, a tropical greenhouse and formal flowerbeds.

 The annual summer Mozart Festival is held at the Schloss theatre (Palace Theatre), where it is said that Marie Antoinette once appeared on stage.

 4- Taste strudel and torte in a Viennese cafe